 There's also Gilligan, from Gilligan's Island.
 Everything he touched failed pretty much and the other six castaways rarely let him forget it.

 Even though everyone gets their fair share of having this role in Gaki no Tsukai ya Arahende, the two that stand out the most are Hosei and Tanaka Naoki, especially in the "No Laughing" New Year's Eve specials where the former somehow gets slapped by Chouno, and the latter gets Thai Kicked, as the mysterious DVDs contain a trap in which he gets called out for one.
 As of Prison, one of them has become a series staple.

-On the comedy panel show Would I Lie to You??, regular team captains Lee Mack and David Mitchell are often stereotyped as being super posh & weird, and really stupid respectively.
-Most of the lies, as well as most of the truths, given to David are things that to do with how "posh", or weird he is; such as the fact that as a kid he dressed as a 18th century nobleman, and that he used to have an bucket with a face painted on it as a friend.
+On the comedy panel show Would I Lie to You??, regular team captains David Mitchell and Lee Mack are often stereotyped as being extremely posh/weird, and really stupid, respectively.
+Most of the lies, as well as most of the truths, given to David are things to do with how "posh", or weird he is; such as the fact that as a kid he dressed as an 18th century nobleman, and that he used to have a bucket with a face painted on it as a friend.
 While most of the lies given to Lee are obviously made so ridiculous on purpose to make it impossible for Lee to look like anything but an idiot, such as the fact that he can smell if a dead fly is in the room, or that he can tell if someone prefers to drink tea or coffee by listening to their stomach.